 Researchers working in the fields of:

 - Design of manufacturing or service based networks

 - International business

 - Sustainable & resilient network design

 The Symposium is organised and hosted by the Centre for International Manufacturing (CIM).

 Please contact: Dr Jag Srai, Centre Head, or Patrick Hennelly for detailed programme information: firstname.lastname@example.org

 For further information please contact:

 Call for papers

-The second day will comprise a mixture of key-note academic presentations and research papers in several parallel interest streams.
+The second day will comprise a mixture of keynote academic presentations and research papers in several parallel interest streams.
 The scope for papers is broad, building on recent issues in the management of international manufacturing and supply networks, and the areas of interest identified in previous Symposia.
-Selected themes will be listed shortly, but submissions are encouraged in any discipline or subject area related to the Symposium topic.
+Submissions are encouraged in any discipline or subject area related to the Symposium topic.